googlegenomics/dataflow-java/README.rst

   contains utilities for running dataflow workflows against the genomics API

   * ``DataflowWorkarounds``
     contains workarounds needed to use the Google Cloud Dataflow APIs.
-    This class should dissapear before Dataflow goes public.

-  * ``GenomicsAuth.java``
-    Use this class for performing authentication when calling the API.
-It allows for using either an api key or client secrets file.

   * ``GenomicsOptions.java`` and ``GenomicsDatasetOptions``
     extend these classes for your command line options to take advantage of common command